 All You Should Know About Living In Hawaii

 As earlier stated, the cost of living in Hawaii is very high and not for those who are underpaid.
-If you have the intention of moving and living in Honolulu, make sure you have seen a well-paying job already to enable you to live a comfortable life there.
+If you have the intention of moving and living in Honolulu, make sure you have seen a well-paying job already, a true job to enable you to live a comfortable life there.

 According to different researches, Hawaii is one of the most expensive states to live in and it requires a fat salary to keep you going.
 But what has an advantage must also have a disadvantage just like for instance, in terms of property tax, Hawaii has one of the lowest rates in the United States of America.

 Below is the rundown of thing you should know about Hawaii before you make you journey there:

 - Property Tax percentage in Hawaii: Property tax in Hawaii is relatively very low and in fact, it has one of the lowest property tax percentages in the United States.
 So you see, not all things are very costly there.

 - Cost of food in Hawaii: The cost of food in Hawaii is very expensive compared to other places.
 Though there is a reason attached to this.
 The reason for the high cost of food is because Hawaii is surrounded by water and all goods which include the food they consume are been shipped or flown down to Hawaii hence, the high cost of food.

 - Transportation between California, New York, and Hawaii: In terms of transportation, New York and California are very much expensive compared to Hawaii.
 In New York, parking fee is annoyingly expensive and could even make you contemplating selling your car but, this issue could be solved if you make use of public transport.

 - Garbage recycling services in Honolulu, Hawaii: Unlike other states where you have to pay extra for Garbage recycling services, you don’t need to pay an extra fee for Garbage recycling services in Honolulu, Hawaii.